AI, Work,

 What AI is good at first

-Codified, text-heavy, pattern-rich tasks: drafting, summarizing, translating, coding, classifying, testing, answering, and planning.
+Codified, pattern-rich work: drafting, coding, classifying, testing, and planning.

 What remains bundled

-Authority, trust, physical presence, taste, moral responsibility, tacit know-how, local context, and the ability to handle weird exceptions.
+Authority, trust, tacit know-how, local context, and messy exceptions.

-A vivid case: U.S. travel-agent employment is now more than 60% below its dot-com peak - yet the agents who remain saw average weekly pay climb from 87% of the private-sector average in 2000 to 99% by 2025.
-The machine took the weak, separable part of the bundle and left people the strong part.
+U.S. travel-agent employment is more than 60% below its dot-com peak.
+Yet the survivors' weekly pay rose from 87% of the private-sector average in 2000 to 99% by 2025.
+Software removed the separable tasks and raised the value of what remained.

 Sources: Luis Garicano, The task is not the job; Alex Imas on scarcity and the human sector; Anthropic Economic Index task data; New Yorker on Cowen's Average Is Over.